 Family Law - An Overview

-Typically, family law attorneys assist people in making and dissolving family relationships.
-Specific areas of representation include marriage and relationship planning, divorce, paternity, child custody and child support.
-Some family law attorneys also provide assistance in the area of adoption.
+Typically, family law attorneys assist people in either building or dissolving family relationships.
+Specific areas of representation include marriage and relationship planning, divorce, alimony/spousal support, paternity, child custody and child support.
+Some family law attorneys also provide assistance in the areas of adoption and assistive reproductive technologies.

 There are millions of divorced parents who pay or receive child support.
-Federal legislation and uniform state laws exist to make enforcement and collection of child support easier for America's single parents.
-Because every state uses its own guidelines for establishing child support and each has various methods to set support amounts and recover support when it is overdue, it is often important to consult with a family law attorney who is familiar with the child support guidelines and child support enforcement laws in your state.
+Federal legislation and uniform state laws exist to make enforcement and collection of child support easier across the country.
+That being said, each state has its own guidelines and formulas for establishing child support and its own infrastructure for collecting it.

-Deciding to pursue divorce is one of the most difficult and emotional decisions you will ever make, particularly if you have children.
-Divorce also involves financial matters that must be resolved and legal issues that must be addressed before the process is concluded.
+Deciding to end your marriage is one of the most difficult and emotional decisions you will ever make, particularly if you have children.
+Divorce involves financial matters that must be resolved and legal issues that must be addressed before the process is concluded.

 Custody and Visitation

-When parents divorce, it is important to learn about the child custody and visitation options that are available and the legal standards that apply.
+When parents divorce, it is vitally important to learn about the child custody and visitation options that are available and the legal standards that apply.
 In many cases, divorcing couples can ultimately agree on custody and visitation issues without the need for a court order.
-When an agreement cannot be reached, knowledgeable advice and representation from a family law attorney can often make the difference.
+When an agreement cannot be reached, though, knowledgeable advice and representation from a family law attorney can make a huge difference.

 Marriage is a voluntary, private contract between two adults.
-While it is a personal and emotional commitment, it is also a legal relationship that changes the legal status of both parties.
+While it is a personal and emotional commitment, it is also an official relationship that changes the legal status of both parties.
 A family law attorney can help you to understand the legal technicalities of marriage as well as the rights and responsibilities that come along with it.

 Family Law Resource Links